Vivian Campbell: Def Leppard

 In April 1992, Campbell joined the rock band Def Leppard, after the release of their Adrenalize album.
 He replaced Steve Clark, who died on 8 January 1991.

 According to fellow guitarist Phil Collen, Campbell was able to lock right into the position very naturally by simply being himself.
 Campbell made his debut with the band by playing a show in a Dublin club.
-A week later, 20 April 1992, the band took the stage at the Freddie Mercury Tribute Concert, with their new guitarist.
+A week later, 20 April 1992, the band took the stage at the Freddie Mercury Tribute Concert, with Vivian as their new guitarist.

 Despite treatment for Hodgkin's lymphoma, Campbell continued to tour with Def Leppard during summer 2013, and he and the rest of the band returned to the stage in summer 2014 as co-headliners with Kiss.

 Solo and other projects

 In 2005 Campbell released a solo album produced by Tor Hyams called Two Sides of If, which features cover versions of his favourite blues tunes and one original blues song.
 Terry Bozzio plays drums on the album.
 ZZ Top's Billy Gibbons guests on two songs, and Joan Osborne on one other song.

 In mid-2010/early 2011, when Def Leppard was on hiatus, Campbell agreed to join Thin Lizzy, long his favorite band.
 After the tour, which he said inspired him to play more aggressively, he asked Jimmy Bain and Vinny Appice—both members of the original band Dio—to get together for a Dio tribute project that ultimately became the band Last in Line.
 With singer Andrew Freeman, they recorded the album Heavy Crown.
 Bain died before the album was released, and Campbell praised his creativity and his presence, adding that Bain deserved co-writing credits on more of the early Dio songs.
 Last in Line continued on, recruiting Phil Soussan to take over playing bass.
 The band released two more albums, II in 2019 and Jericho in 2023.